[This article is part of the “Foraging Resources” series]

 The Edible City: A Year of Wild Food – by John Rensten

-Do you use any of these foraging books?
+Do you currently use any of the books mentioned above?
+Do you have any other personal recommendations for foraging books?